Cerenaut/agi/README.md

 * These scripts will generate code, adjust folder structure where necessary, build the libs and install to local Maven repository.
 * Then modify the server and client projects accordingly (see below).

+GOTCHA: You must copy the modified mustache files as described above, BEFORE you build the swagger-codgen project.
+If you make any further changes to any mustache files, you must re-compile the project before the changes take effect.

 Modify Coordinator Server: